Quantum Semiconductor Heterostructures for meV Axion Dark Matter Detection

 The boost factor is now maximized at a finite real part of the permittivity $\varepsilon'$ (still ENZ).
-For negligible $\mathrm{Im}[\Delta]$, resonant enhancement occurs when $\mathrm{Re}[\Delta]\approx M\pi$, where $M$ is an odd integer, and the boost factor on resonance is $(1-\varepsilon)/\varepsilon$.
-The boost factor is modified in the most optimistic design configuration in \TRAx{}, which considers a mirror to direct the radiation from both sides of the magnetoplasmonic cavity to the photodetector.
-See \srefs{sub:MQWs}{sub:radiation} in Appendix for the derivation of the boost factors.
-A critical parameter governing the enhancement is loss, proportional to the imaginary part $\varepsilon''$.
-High loss broadens and suppresses the resonance, significantly reducing $\beta$ and the detectable signal.
-Figure~\ref{Single cavity function of frequency} illustrates this behavior.
-The \TRAx{} benchmark configurations are thus designed with optimized material parameters to achieve low-loss, high-boost performance in the ENZ regime.
+For negligible $\mathrm{Im}[\Delta]$, resonant enhancement occurs when $\mathrm{Re}[\Delta]\approx M\pi$, where $M$ is an odd integer, and the boost factor on resonance is $(1-\varepsilon)\sin\theta/\sqrt{2}\varepsilon$.
+The boost factor is modified with the addition of a mirror to redirect the radiation from both sides of the magnetoplasmonic cavity toward the photodetector.
+See Sec.~I~D and I~E in SM~\cite{supplement} for the derivation of the boost factors~\cite{supplement}.
+A critical parameter governing the enhancement is the loss, which is proportional to the imaginary part of the permittivity, $\varepsilon''$.
+High loss broadens and suppresses the resonance, significantly reducing $\beta$ and the detectable signal, illustrated in ~\fref{Single cavity function of frequency}. \SQWARE{} must be designed with optimized material parameters to achieve low-loss, high-boost performance in the ENZ regime.